apalache-mc/apalache/COORDINATION.md

 Progress tracking is supported by the following features:

-- A description that describes the goal to be completed.
+- A description of the goal to be completed.
 - An optional due date.
 - A completion percentage meter, showing how much work remains to be done.
 - A list of all the open and closed work items grouped under the milestone.